 - 1. We include the Mono Framework, to have access to Mono's API. - 2.
+Include refences to the default AppController object - 3.
 Here we define the global TextLabel object called textLb1.
-Because it is global it will stick around and not be deallocated. - In TextLabelView's contructor we create a rectangle object (Rect), and give the position (0, 50) and dimension (176, 20). - In the constructors second parameters we set the text content on the TextLabel.
-This is the text that will be displayed on the screen. - 3.
-Because the screen on the Arduino template app is black, we need to tell the label to use a White text color. - 4.
+Because it is global it will stick around and not be deallocated. - In TextLabelView's contructor we create a rectangle object (Rect), and give the position (0, 73) and dimension (176, 20). - In the constructors second parameters we set the text content on the TextLabel.
+This is the text that will be displayed on the screen. - 4.
+Get the default AppController object, and tells its ard TextLabel to be hidden. - 5.
+Because the screen on the Arduino template app is black, we need to tell the label to use a White text color. - 6.
 We tell the TextLabel to render itself on the screen.
 All UI widgets are hidden by default.
 You must call show() to render them.